Market Updates for June 29, 2018

 Seafood | Shrimp

-White shrimp prices are at a great value due to their recent declines as we head into spring.
-Demand has been steady and is expected to increase into the warmer months.
-Raw material minimums are being implemented overseas to protect the market from going to an unstable level but demand will drive market prices.
+White shrimp prices are at a great value due to their recent declines as we head into summer.
+Demand has been good and replacement offers overseas are being limited.

 Latin White shrimp are mostly stable in pricing however buying interest has been high on shrimp smaller than 41/50 HLSO which could lead to markets firming.

-Domestic White & Brown shrimp continue to move upward due to limited availability and good demand.
+Domestic Brown shrimp continue to move upward due to limited availability and good demand.
 There is a lack of inventory to carry from last season to next, which puts pressure on prices to move up in an attempt to stretch inventory.
-Boats have also moved off these species where they can to target pink shrimp.
+Boats are currently working White shrimp and have had most landings in smaller sizes for peeling.
+Larger White headless relief is in sight once landings increase.

 Rock & Pink shrimp are both in good supply.
-Pink shrimp in particular have had very good catch rates in the last few weeks as boats have moved away from browns and whites to target them specifically.
+Pink shrimp, in particular, have had very good catch rates in the late winter months.

 Seafood | Lobster